 We employ approximately 3,900 people, about 1,000 of whom are members of unions, primarily in Canada.
 We consider our relationship with our employees generally to be good.
-As of December 31, 2011, we were operating under an expired collective bargaining agreement at one forestry operation in Canada.
 While we do not currently anticipate any work stoppage, there can be no assurance that work stoppages will not occur.